apache/dolphinscheduler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*For better global communication, please give priority to using English description, thx! *

-*Please review https://dolphinscheduler.apache.org/en-us/docs/development/issue.html when describe an issue.*
+**For better global communication, Please describe it in English.
+If you feel the description in English is not clear, then you can append description in Chinese, thx! **

 **Describe the bug**
 A clear and concise description of what the bug is.